dvu28/research-portal/README.md

 - Encryption for all data in transit

 <ins>Developemt Delay Risk:</ins>
-- Unforseeable challenegs can always arise
+- Unforseeable challenges can always arise
 - Combined roles can lead to work overload

 <ins>Development Delay Mitigation:</ins>